Joy illimited... just how hopeful is 'The Darkling Trush'?

-Just how hopeful is ‘The Darkling Thrush’?
-This is a poem in which the landscape is compared to a sepulchre (a tomb).
+Just how hopeful is Hardy’s thrush?
+This is a poem in which the landscape is compared to a sepulchre.
 It is the deadest part of winter.
 Even the ‘aged’ thrush is ‘frail, gaunt, and small’.
 Still, he sings, flinging his ‘soul / against the growing gloom’ and in that act of defiance Hardy wonders whether there isn’t a sign of something better to come:

 So little cause for carolings Of such ecstatic sound Was written on terrestrial things Afar or nigh around, That I could think there trembled through His happy good-night air Some blessed Hope, whereof he knew And I was unaware.

 Who, after all, is the darkling thrush?
-Hardy’s description of the bird is remarkably, suspiciously, precise:
+Davie doesn’t go this far, but Hardy’s description of the bird is remarkably, suspiciously, precise:

 At once a voice arose among The bleak twigs overhead In a full-hearted evensong Of joy illimited; An aged thrush, frail, gaunt, and small, In blast-beruffled plume, Had chosen thus to fling his soul Upon the growing gloom

-Despite the bleak winter fields - despite his own bleak self - Hardy finds himself composing a poem, flinging his soul upon the gloom.
-The last stanza might be ironic, but it's true to life.
-Hardy doesn’t know why he’s singing - he can see no justification for it.
-He does it all the same.
+But Davie was being a bit too clever himself.
+Winter always ends (in the future it may never get started, but that’s another question), but it doesn’t always feel that way.
+Despite the bleak winter fields, despite his own bleak self, Hardy finds himself composing a poem, flinging his soul upon the growing gloom.
+The last stanza might be ironic, but it's true (irony is part of the world).
+Hardy doesn’t know why he’s singing.
+He can see no justification for it.
+He does it all the same.1

 I’ve been thinking about ghosts a lot recently, especially ghosts as a way of thinking about writing.
 Back in the tail end of 2023, I wrote something for The London Magazine about the ways in which poets haunt second-hand bookshops.
 I also wrote something for Engelsberg Ideas about Charles Dickens and the ghosts haunting his story ‘The Signal-Man’.
 If you’re new here, this piece and those links are a good indication of the kind of thing you’ll find.
 If you still want to stick around, please do.
 If you’ve had your fill - Happy New Year, and catch you later.
 Wherever you are.